You may already know that you live or have a business in an area which has flooded before or is at risk of flooding.

 |Cregagh Community Centre|

 |St John the Baptist School, Finaghy Road North|

 Flood Re is a flood insurance scheme that has been set up to help those households who live in a flood risk area find affordable home insurance.

-Visit the Flood Re website for more information.
+Visit the Flood Re website (link opens in new window) for more information.